jackdbd/calderone/packages/secret-manager-utils/.ae/secret-manager-utils.api.md

     secret_name: string;
 }

+// Warning: (ae-missing-release-tag) "secretManager" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const secretManager: (options?: ClientOptions) => SecretManagerServiceClient_2;

 // Warning: (ae-forgotten-export) The symbol "Config" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "secretManagerStore" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "secretManagerStore" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const secretManagerStore: <T>({ secret_manager, secret_name, should_disable_older_enabled_versions }: Config) => Store<T>;

-// Warning: (ae-missing-release-tag) "Store" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Store" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface Store<T> {